CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 4. At step 4, G2 writes an ack-validate operation, meaning it will send an acknowledgment to G1 regarding the done-validate:
    This step generates a log entry (p1, 4, ack-validate).

+Without loss of generality, the above logging model applies to all phases of SATP.

 #### 3.2 Log Storage Modes
-Gateways store state mapped by logs.
-Gateways have private logs recording enterprise-sensitive data that can be used, for instance, for analytics (enterprise log).
+Gateways store state that is captured by logs.
+Gateways have private logs recording enterprise-sensitive data that can be used, for instance, for analytics.
 Entries can include end-to-end cross-jurisdiction transaction latency and throughput.

 Apart from the enterprise log, a state log can be public or private, centralized or decentralized.
-This log is meant to be shared with everyone with an Internet connection (public) or only within the gateway consortium (private).
+This log is meant to be shared with everyone with an internet connection (public) or only within the gateway consortium (private).
 Logs can be stored locally or in a cloud service, per gateway (centralized), or in a decentralized infrastructure (i.e., decentralized ledger, decentralized database).
 We call the latter option decentralized log storage.
-The type of the state log depends on the trust assumptions among gateways and the access mode [ODAP].
+The type of the state log depends on the trust assumptions among gateways and the log access mode.

 In greater detail:
 1. Public decentralized log: log entries are stored on a decentralized public log (e.g., Ethereum blockchain, IPFS).
 Each gateway writes non-encrypted log entries to a decentralized log storage.
-   Although this is the best option for providing accountability of gateways, availability, and integrity of the logs, leading to shorter dispute resolution, this can lead to privacy issues.
+   Although this is the best option for providing accountability of gateways, availability, and integrity of the logs, leading to shorter dispute resolution, this can lead to leak of information which can lead to privacy issues.
    The integrity of the log can be asserted by hashing the entries and comparing it to each stored hash on the decentralized log storage.
    A solution to the privacy problems could be given by gateways publishing a hash of the log entry plus metadata to the decentralized log storage instead of the log entries.
-Although this is a first step towards resolving privacy issues, a tradeoff with data availability is done.
+Although this is a first step towards resolving privacy issues, a tradeoff with data availability exists.
-   In particular, this choice leads to lower availability guarantees since a gateway needs to wait for the counter-party gateway to deliver the logs in case logs need to be shared.
+   In particular, this choice leads to lower availability guarantees since a gateway needs to wait for the counterparty gateway to deliver the logs in case logs need to be shared.
 In this case, the decentralized log storage acts as a notarizing service.
    This mode is recommended when gateways operate in the  Relay Mode: Client-initiated Gateway to Gateway.
 This mode can also be used by the Direct Mode: Client to Multiple Gateway access mode because gateways may need to share state between themselves.
    Note: the difference between the mentioned modes is that in Direct Mode: Client to Multiple Gateway, a single client/organization controls all the gateways, whereas, in the Relay Mode, gateways are controlled by different organizations.